scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/bucket_ingestion_metrics/index.rst

 Bucket Ingestion Metrics
 ========================

-Zenko can make queries against S3 Connector instances named as bucket locations under its management.
+Zenko can make queries against Zenko instances named as bucket locations under its management.
 Querying the managed namespace, Zenko can retrieve information about the number of transfers completed and pending, and the rate at which they are completing.